Cubital Tunnel Syndrome

 In addition to a complete medical history and physical exam, diagnostic tests for cubital tunnel syndrome may include:

 - Nerve conduction test.
-A test to find out how fast signals travel down a nerve to find a compression or constriction of the nerve.
+This test measures how fast signals travel down a nerve to find a compression or constriction of the nerve.

 - Electromyogram (EMG).
 This test checks nerve and muscle function and may be used to test the forearm muscles controlled by the ulnar nerve.
-If the muscles do not work the way they should, it may be a sign that there is a problem with the ulnar nerve.
+If the muscles don't work the way they should, it may be a sign that there is a problem with the ulnar nerve.

 - X-ray.
 This is done to look at the bones of the elbow and see if you have arthritis or bone spurs in your elbow.